topo-gps/ios-manual/en/settings/settings.rst

 Settings
 ========
-The settings screen can be opened tapping :ref:`menu <sec-menu>` > ‘More’ and selecting the tab 'Settings' in the bottom.
+The settings screen can be opened tapping :ref:`Menu <sec-menu>` > ‘More’ and selecting the tab 'Settings' in the bottom.

 An example of the settings screen is displayed in the figure below: